-Here’s a how to quickly convert JSON to an .xlsx file:
+Here’s a how-to quickly convert JSON to a .xlsx file:

 This package is very easy to use.
 In the example code above, we converted the airlines.json data to an Excel file.
 Remember, this data is nested and one very neat thing with the JSON to excel converter package is that it can handles this very nicely (see the image below for the resulting Excel file).

 Note, however, that you need to install the xlsxwriter package to be able to use the JSON to excel converter.
 Both can be installed using pip:

 In this post, we have covered a lot of things related to opening JSON files and saving them as Excel files using Python.
 Certainly, knowing how to convert JSON data to Excel files might be useful in many situations.
 For instance, if we are getting the data and collaborating with someone who prefers using Excel.
 To summarize, in this tutorial we have used the Python packages Pandas, json, requests, and JSON to excel converter to read JSON files and save them as Excel files.
 First, we had a quick look at the syntax, then we learned 4 steps to converting JSON to Excel.
 After that, we have also learned how to read the JSON data from a URL, and how to work a bit with some of the arguments of the to_excel method.